Distance: 22 miles out and back

 Park at the south end of the Steve Harrison Bike Path where it intersects the Skyway.
 Appreciate the Bike Path’s gateway arch, in the form of a chainring, made by a local artist to honor Steve, a beloved local cyclist who died tragically.
 Head east on the bike path bordering the Skyway for 50 yards and merge onto Honey Run—not “Honey Run Road,” as non-local maps insist, just Honey Run.
 Local lore tells several tales about the origin of the name, but it’s a sweet, flowing ride from the get-go, so let’s pretend it refers to that.
 You’re leaving the flats of the Northern California Valley and heading east through Butte Creek Canyon into the first ripples of the Sierra foothills.

 4.2 miles in you hit an unmissible fork in the road.
 To the L is our route, Centerville Rd.
 The fork to the R (still called Honey Run) crosses Butte Creek on a modern bridge.
-50 feet downstream from the bridge is a piece of California history, the Honey Run Covered Bridge, built in 1886.
-It’s closed to cars, but you’re free to walk all over it.
-It’s quite impressive, unless you’re from Oregon, where covered bridges are as common as Starbuckses.
+50 feet downstream from the bridge was a piece of California history, the Honey Run Covered Bridge, built in 1886.
+It burned to its foundations in the Camp Fire.
 There’s a water bib by the outhouses nearby that seems to work even when the bridge rec area gate is closed, so you can do the rest of the ride out with very little water and resupply here on the way back.

-Just as you start to get into the climb, you pass the Centerville-Colman Museum, a classic back-country one-room neighbor-tended museum.
+Just as you start to get into the climb, you pass the Centerville-Colman Museum, a classic back-country one-room neighbor-tended museum that used to be the local one-room schoolhouse.
 It’s only open on weekends from 1 to 4 pm, but if you’re there then it, like all such places, is well worth a stop, not so much for the museum collection as for the folks who care for the place, who are always a treasure—serious, knowledgeable, friendly, generous, unpretentious, and passionate.

-Adding Miles: At the Covered Bridge fork you can go R and continue up Honey Run.
-In 5 miles you’ll be in the large village of Paradise.
-There’s an easy-to-overlook water bib low on the wall of the planterbox on your L as you summit at the Skyway.
-If you go this route, the ride is 2 miles of blissful, then 3 miles of tough, dramatic climbing through constant tight switchbacks over seriously trashed pavement.
-Then you have to come down on that pavement.
-It’s too rough and the turns are too tight to be any fun.
-Or you can loop around back to Chico by means of Neal Road, which is boring but smooth.
+Adding miles: At the Covered Bridge fork you can cross the creek and continue up Honey Run.
+In 5 miles you’ll be in the large village of Paradise, which was obliterated in the Camp Fire.
+If you go this route, the first 2 miles are mellow, then you have 3 miles of demanding, dramatic climbing through constant tight switchbacks over rough pavement.
+Going up is a grind, but coming down is worse.
+It’s too rough, too steep, and too curvy to be much fun.
+Consider doing the first 2 miles as an out and back 4-mile add-on to Centerville.
+Most locals who ride up the Honey Run climb loop around back to Chico by means of Neal Road, which is boring but smooth.